-• For the standard validators inside the Neos.Flow package, you can you key, leave so use EmailAddress fetch out the package can to Neos\Flow\Validation\Validator\EmailAddressValidator
+• For the standard validators inside Neos.Flow package, the you can the package EmailAddress fetch leave out key, so you can use to Neos\Flow\Validation\Validator\EmailAddressValidator

 The \$validatorOptions parameter is an associative array of validator options.
 See the validator reference in the appendix for the configuration options of the built-in validators.